ambro1987/Events-as-Posts/readme.txt

 1. Adding a new event

 == Changelog ==

+= 0.5.4 &mdash; 25 of May, 2019 =
+* Removed some span elements and some classes to get rid of white spaces after location meta

 = 0.5.3 &mdash; 23 of November, 2018 =
 * Fixed an error appearing when installing the plugin for the first time